Last updated on March 9th, 2022

 I personally prefer to see animals in the wild but the San Diego Zoo is considered by many to be the best zoo in the world.
 Occupying 100 acres of land right inside Balboa Park, the concept here was revolutionary at the time – to give animals the best possible home with as few cages as possible.
 Today, it’s home to over 3,000 animals and it’s so big, that you can get around with a shuttle or even whisk through the air on the SkyFari tram.
 You’ll find here cute koala bears, grizzly bears, and even pandas to name a few.
 Of course, no visit to the zoo is complete without popping by the reptile house.
-I find it kind of a masochistic yet an unavoidable thing to do since you know these guys will crawl into your dreams that very same night.
+I find it kind of a masochistic yet unavoidable thing to do since you know these guys will crawl into your dreams that very same night.

 The weather is so good in San Diego pretty much all year round, that if you didn’t pack your shorts with you just in case, you might feel a little bit left behind.
-Excellent beaches are just a short drive away, each with their own unique vibe.
+Excellent beaches are just a short drive away, each with its own unique vibe.
 Pacific Beach is wide and long, where you can find your own spot and catch a few waves.
 Mission beach is ‘party central’, with its long beach promenade, beach bars, seaside vacation homes, and even a roller coaster.
 Coronado Beach, just across from downtown San Diego is more like a little resort.
 That’s probably because its most famous resident is the legendary Hotel Del Coronado, which in 1888 started things off over here as an exclusive health resort.